nxp-mcuxpresso/mcuxsdk-doc/boards/frdmk32l2b/index.rst

 Overview
 ********

-The FRDM-K32L2B3 is supported by a range of NXP® and third-party development software.
+The FRDM-K32L2B3 is supported by a range of NXP and third-party development software.

 .. image:: ./frdmk32l2b.png